huku-/pyxed/README.md

 ## About

 WIP Python extension that uses Intel's XED2 library to decode x86 instructions.
-Currently, it can only print decoded instructions in Intel format.

 **pyxed** is designed to be a wrapper around XED's C API and, as such, it doesn't provide any high level abstractions.